8 Best Cloud Access Security Broker (CASB) Solutions for 2025

 Best for reporting

-A part of the vendor’s Autonomous Security Engine (ASE) solution, Censornet Cloud Access Security Broker comes integrated with adaptive multi-factor authentication, email security, and web security.
+As part of the vendor’s Autonomous Security Engine (ASE) solution, Censornet Cloud Access Security Broker integrates adaptive multi-factor authentication, email security, and web security.
 Censornet’s CASB also offers Identity as a Service (IDaaS) for secure user authentication.

 Censornet offers extensive reporting capabilities, including pre-built trend reports.
 Users can download and email reports to other members of the organization or to customers.
 Multiple report views allow security teams to report by device, threat level, user, and other views.